wjcarpenter/gvoice-sms-takeout-xml/README.md

 and that might add some time.

-When asking questions or reporting issues, the best evidence to give is the original HTML file that provokes the issue.
+When asking questions or reporting issues, the best evidence to give is the original data file that provokes the issue.
 The script usually names a specific file that gives it a headache.
 Sometimes the script will not know that it's misbehaving, in which case you have a little detective work to do.